Gum Disease Treatment Parsippany

 Save Your Smile with Gum Disease Treatment

 Tooth decay isn’t the only oral health issue that can damage your smile.
 Harmful bacteria lingering in your mouth can also infect your gum tissue.
 This is called gum (periodontal) disease, which results from plaque and tartar buildup.
 The preventable infection is the leading cause of tooth loss, but it won’t just impact your smile.
 It can also increase your risk of several health issues if it’s not treated early.
-Rauchberg Dental Group has the personalized solutions you need to save your smile with periodontal therapy in our Parsippany, NJ dental office.
+Rauchberg Dental Group has the personalized solutions you need to save your smile with periodontal therapy in our Parsippany dental office.

 What are the Symptoms of Gum Disease?

 Despite being preventable, the Centers for Disease Control and Prevention estimates at least 50% of adults in the U.S. have a form of gum disease, but most people aren’t aware they have it.
-At first, the signs can be subtle, or you may think they are caused by another factor, like overbrushing; however, over time, the symptoms can manifest to tooth loss as the infection progresses.
+At first, the signs can be subtle, or you may think they are caused by another factor, like overbrushing; however, over time, the symptoms can manifest into tooth loss as the infection progresses.
 It’s best to get treatment as soon as you notice any signs, such as:

 - Red, swollen, or inflamed gum tissue